nikitasonthalia/MachineLearningProject/README.md

 It usually takes 15-30 minutes to finish 4 weeks calculation.

 ### Build the predictive model and validate
-Choose your training data and training type in `CreateModel.py`.
+Choose the training data in `CreateModel.py`.
 The default ones are
 <pre>
-CreateWeek = "NextNextWeek"
 DATA = "MLprojectOutput/week34567to8Formated/part-00000" for "NextWeek"
 DATA = "MLprojectOutput/week34567to9Formated/part-00000" for "NextNextWeek"
 </pre>